zama-ai/fhevm/docs/solidity/functions.md

 Performs the operation homomorphically.

-Note that division only supports plaintext divisors.
+Note that division/remainder only support plaintext divisors.

 ### Examples